...

 When to Use and When to Avoid a Thank You Presentation Slide

 Using tact is a vital tool when facing public speaking opportunities.
-It is essential to know when it is okay to share a thank you presentation slide and when it isn’t necessary.
+Knowing when it is okay to share a thank you presentation slide and when it isn’t necessary is essential.

-• When you have an audience that showed up voluntarily, it is essential to express gratitude.
+• When you have an audience that shows up voluntarily, it is essential to express gratitude.

 • If you are expressing gratitude to your team for putting in hard work